sarabjeetdhawan/install_kubernetes/README.md

-# install_kubernetes On-Premise with MetalLB
+# Install kubernetes (Master & Node) on RHEL7.x On-Premise with MetalLB using Ansible Playbooks

-Ansible Playbooks to install Kubernetes (Master and Nodes) ON-PREMISE with MetalLB

-These playbooks work on "On-Premise" RHEL 7.x.
+Note: These playbooks work only on "On-Premise" RHEL 7.x.
 VMs.
 (Not tested on any other Linux flavor).

 ##  Prerequisites

-Please make sure you modify below files accordingly:
+Please make sure you modify below file accordingly:

-1. Set your IP range for MetalLB in : local_files/my-layer2-config.yaml
+1. Set your IP range for MetalLB in : local_files/my-layer2-config.yaml This IP range should be from the same Network as your Master/Nodes IP network.

 ```
       - 192.168.1.100-192.168.1.120